-The TRON network allows dApp deployment, so the decentralized finance (DeFi) sector can also flourish on it.
-Since TRON’s launch in 2017, it has allowed its users to earn passive income by staking their TRON coins for governance tokens on the network.
+The TRON network allows dApp deployment, so the decentralised finance (DeFi) sector can flourish.
+Since TRON’s launch in 2017 has allowed its users to earn passive income by staking their TRON coins for governance tokens on the network.
 TRON has continued expanding its DeFi offerings.
-Now they have popular DEXs (Decentralized Exchanges) and stablecoin support.
+Now they have popular DEXs (Decentralised Exchanges) and stablecoin support.

 The growth is thanks to USwap receiving 2nd place at TRON’s DeFi Hackathon.
-TRON also saw a 210% transaction growth in this time with its user-base increasing by 16% and trading volume by over 500%.
+TRON also saw a 210% transaction growth this time, with its user-base increasing by 16% and trading volume by over 500%.

 Additionally, USwap has an NFT marketplace.
-It has not launched on the TRON network yet, but this is another positive for TRON’s DeFi because this is their first step into the NFT sector.
+It has not yet launched on the TRON network, but this is another positive for TRON’s DeFi because this is their first step into the NFT sector.

 SocialSwap launched on the TRON network in March 2021.
 Its user base has been increasing exponentially.
 It saw its current users increase by 60% in 7 days.
-Also, its transactions increased by 43%, and the transaction value stood at $1.86 million.
+Also, its transactions increased by 43%, and its value stood at $1.86 million.

 USDT (Tether) is a stablecoin.
 It is pegged on a 1:1 ratio to the US dollar, so it is quite popular with traders.
 This is especially true when performing yield farming through liquidity pools.

-TRON began supporting USDT in 2019, and it has shown massive growth on the TRON blockchain.
+TRON began supporting USDT in 2019 and has shown massive growth on the TRON blockchain.
 Its speed and multitude of DEXs make it an ideal trading platform.